Meet the passionate, fun-loving team that makes our Seattle video production company tick.

 For as long as I can remember, I wanted to tell stories.
 My dad was a longtime television newscaster and I admired what he did every night, telling story after story to the viewing audience.

 I turned that appreciation into my own career as a television news reporter and sportscaster, last working at KOMO-TV in Seattle.
-After walking away from broadcasting, I started my path down content creation.
+After walking away from broadcasting, I started my Seattle video production company.

 That means I still get to live my storytelling passion every single day, and I’m happy to offer my skills to you.
 I love brainstorming ideas, conducting conversational interviews, creating compelling scripts, and turning it all into the perfect piece of content.